polterguy/magic.data.common/README.md

    table:table1
    limit:-1
    where

       or
          field1:howdy

          and
             field2:world
             field3:dudes
 ```

-Which of course results in the following result.
+Which results in the following.

 ```
 sql.read:select * from 'table1' where 'field1' = @0 or ('field2' = @1 and 'field3' = @2)